IDAES/idaes-pse/docs/property_models/general/pure/RPP.rst

 .. note::
     This correlation uses the same parameters as the ideal gas heat capacity correlation.

-Ideal Gas Molar Entrolpy
+Ideal Gas Molar Entropy
 ------------------------

-The correlation for the ideal gas molar entropy is derived from the correaltion for the molar heat capacity and is given below:
+The correlation for the ideal gas molar entropy is derived from the correlation for the molar heat capacity and is given below:

 .. math:: s_{\text{ig}, j} = A \times ln(T) + B \times T + \frac{C}{2} \times T^2 + \frac{D}{3} \times T^3 + s_{\text{ref, Vap}, j}